-The half term holidays are around the corner, so arm yourself with some great ideas to get your kids and grandchildren outside and having fun
+With school holidays throughout the year, arm yourself with some great ideas to get your kids and grandchildren outside and having fun.

-Make the most of the changing seasons and plan some outdoor activities that embrace the magic of autumn, come rain or shine.
-It'll boost your family's mental and physical wellbeing.
+Make the most of the changing seasons and plan some outdoor activities that embrace the wilds, come rain or shine.
+It’ll boost your family’s mental and physical wellbeing.

 At the Human-Environment Research Laboratory at the University of Illinois, researchers have found that spending time outdoors with trees and greenery can improve kids’ ability to learn and even reduce children’s symptoms of Attention Deficit-Hyperactivity Disorder.
 So there’s good reason to try one of our ten ideas for getting connected to nature this summer and boost your wellbeing.